DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 - Monitor and analyze the rendering process to identify potential layout and rendering issues.
 - Utilize the auditing tools to identify performance optimizations, such as minimizing unused CSS or optimizing image formats.
 - Simulate different network conditions to test performance under varying scenarios and optimize accordingly.

+### 30. How to use A/B testing to improve web performance?

+1. Create variations of web pages with different performance optimizations.
+2. Split your audience into control and experimental groups, directing them to different variations.
+3. Measure and compare performance metrics, such as page load times or conversion rates.
+4. Analyze the results to identify which performance optimizations have a positive impact.
+5. Implement the successful optimizations on the main website to improve overall web performance.